 We are praising God now, assembled as we are here in church; but when we go on our various ways again, it seems as if we cease to praise God.
 But provided we do not cease to live a good life, we shall always be praising God.
 You cease to praise God only when you swerve from justice and from what is pleasing to God.
 If you never turn aside from the good life, your tongue may be silent but your actions will cry aloud, and God will perceive your intentions; for as our ears hear each other’s voices, so do God’s ears hear our thoughts.

 This excerpt on the Alleluia as the song of the Easter Season of praise comes from St. Augustine’s discourse on the Psalms (Ps.
 148, 1-2: CCL 40, 2165-2166).
-It is used in the Roman Office of Readings for Saturday of the 5th week of Easter with the accompanying biblical reading drawn from Revelation 22:10-21.
+It appears the Roman Office of Readings for Saturday of the 5th week of Easter with the accompanying biblical reading drawn from Revelation 22:10-21.